center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 In some cases, multiple analytics may provide a better balance than trying to make a single analytic perform every function.

-See :doc:`Chaining Analytics <Chaining Analytics>` for guidance on combining multiple analytics.
+See :ref:`Chaining Analytics <Chaining Analytics>` for guidance on combining multiple analytics.